A History of the East End by Chris Dorley Brown

 Texts and leaflets are included in the book.
 The author recounts his career with a certain ease that reminds us, his publishers, of his oratorical skills: the depictions are very visual, and anecdotes are related side-by-side with his most profound thoughts..

 This photographic work is given the scope it deserves in the book, revealing the history of the East End.
-It is also, and above all, a depiction of how capitalism and development took on new forms as it spread through the area.
+It is also a depiction of how capitalism and development took on new forms as it spread through the area.

 Nouveau Palais is a french publishing house with documentary photography as main subject.